interspecifics/PotencialAccion/README.md

 The following images show some of the possible arrangements for the electrodes to play over time on different frequency levels

 ![all alpha](https://github.com/Lessnullvoid/PotencialAccion/blob/master/img/allAlpha.png?raw=true)
+All electrodes in alpha energy

 ![beta curve](https://github.com/Lessnullvoid/PotencialAccion/blob/master/img/betaCurve.png?raw=true)
+A curve from SMR beta to Hight beta

 ![diagonal](https://github.com/Lessnullvoid/PotencialAccion/blob/master/img/diagonalfromDeltatoBeta.png?raw=true)
+A diagonal movement from left to right

 **OSC data manager**